 Poster Cats: A school service organization that produces signs for advertising and celebrating events at Saint Ignatius.
 Responds to requests from faculty members and student organizations.
 Contact Mr. Paul Prokop.

 Pre-Law Club: Meets twice monthly on Mondays to listen to local attorneys and judges, discuss future careers in law, and work hands-on with tools used in the field.
 Open to students of all four years.
-Contact Mr. Mike Howard and Mr. Ken Sullivan '06.
+Contact Mr. Mike Howard.

 Pre-Health Society: The widely growing Pre-Health Society introduces students to the medical world through extracurricular lectures, fairs, demonstrations and field trips.
 All students with an interest in working in medicine are welcome to join.
 Many alumni in healthcare fields support this popular initiative.
 Contact Ms. Tara Henderson.